zsiki/GeoEasy/doc/reference_guide.rst

 Load
 ....

-Open one or more data set.
+Open one or more data sets.
 There are several data types you can select from (e.g. .geo, .csv, .gsi, etc).
 You can select more files to load, use Shift or Ctrl key to select more files.
 Only the memory of the computer limits the number of loaded data sets.